Sahilt1912/Bank_loan_analyst/README.md

 # Bank_loan_analyst
 Bank loan analysis involves a thorough assessment of the borrower's creditworthiness.
 This includes an evaluation of the borrower's credit history, repayment track record, and overall financial health.
 Lenders use credit scores, income statements, and debt-to-income ratios to gauge the borrower's ability to repay the loan.
+The terms of the loan, including the interest rate, repayment period, and any associated fees, play a crucial role in the bank loan analysis.
+Lenders aim to strike a balance between offering competitive terms to attract borrowers and ensuring that the terms reflect the level of risk involved.